GenAI is transforming Irish workplaces. This report explores its progress, impact and future.

 Partner with us to build trust and drive impact

-At PwC, we believe that the most effective GenAI systems are built on a foundation of trust—trust in your data, your technology, your workforce’s skills, and, ultimately, trust in your AI governance.
-By leveraging our deep industry experience and business understanding and combining them with our AI implementation and change management expertise, we can help you establish trust and achieve a tangible business impact.
+At PwC, we believe the best GenAI systems are built on trust — trust in your data, technology, employees’ skills, and governance of AI.
+By combining our deep business understanding with our expertise in AI implementation and change management, we can help you build trust and achieve real business impact.
+Contact us today.

 PwC GenAI Business Centre, enabled by Microsoft